Jean-Paul Sartre: World War II

-In 1939 Sartre was drafted into the French army, where he served as a meteorologist.
-He was captured by German troops in 1940 in Padoux, and he spent nine months as a prisoner of war—in Nancy and finally in Stalag XII-D, Trier, where he wrote his first theatrical piece, Barionà, fils du tonnerre, a drama concerning Christmas.
+In 1939, Sartre was drafted into the French Army, where he served as a meteorologist.
+He was captured by German troops in 1940 in Padoux, and he spent nine months as a prisoner of war—in Nancy and finally in Stalag XII-D, Trier, where he wrote his first theatrical piece, Bariona, ou le fils du tonnerre, a drama concerning Christmas.
 It was during this period of confinement that Sartre read Martin Heidegger's Sein und Zeit, later to become a major influence on his own essay on phenomenological ontology.
-Because of poor health (he claimed that his poor eyesight and exotropia affected his balance) Sartre was released in April 1941.
+Because of poor health (he claimed that his poor eyesight and exotropia affected his balance), Sartre was released in April 1941.
 According to other sources, he escaped after a medical visit to the ophthalmologist.
 Given civilian status, he recovered his teaching position at Lycée Pasteur near Paris and settled at the Hotel Mistral.
-In October 1941 he was given a position, previously held by a Jewish teacher who had been forbidden to teach by Vichy law, at Lycée Condorcet in Paris.
+In October 1941, he was given a position, previously held by a Jewish teacher who had been forbidden to teach by Vichy law, at Lycée Condorcet in Paris.

 After coming back to Paris in May 1941, he participated in the founding of the underground group Socialisme et Liberté ("Socialism and Liberty") with other writers Simone de Beauvoir, Maurice Merleau-Ponty, Jean-Toussaint Desanti, Dominique Desanti, Jean Kanapa, and École Normale students.
 In spring of 1941, Sartre suggested with "cheerful ferocity" at a meeting that the Socialisme et Liberté assassinate prominent war collaborators like Marcel Déat, but de Beauvoir noted his idea was rejected as "none of us felt qualified to make bombs or hurl grenades".
 The British historian Ian Ousby observed that the French always had far more hatred for collaborators than they did for the Germans, noting it was French people like Déat that Sartre wanted to assassinate rather than the military governor of France, General Otto von Stülpnagel, and the popular slogan always was "Death to Laval!" rather than "Death to Hitler!".
 In August Sartre and de Beauvoir went to the French Riviera seeking the support of André Gide and André Malraux.
 However, both Gide and Malraux were undecided, and this may have been the cause of Sartre's disappointment and discouragement.
 Socialisme et liberté soon dissolved and Sartre decided to write instead of being involved in active resistance.
 He then wrote Being and Nothingness, The Flies, and No Exit, none of which were censored by the Germans, and also contributed to both legal and illegal literary magazines.